Prashant-datascientist/Grammar-Check/README.md

 # Grammar-Check
-This is a ML project where I used the RNN  :- Sequence to Sequence learning and Sequence to Sequence Attention mechanism by using the Tensorflow library and NLP techniques to clean the Texts.
-This project contain multiple files in every file I performed different-different tasks.
+This is an ML project where I employed Recurrent Neural Networks (RNN) for Sequence-to-Sequence learning, along with a Sequence-to-Sequence Attention mechanism, using the Tensorflow library.
+Additionally, NLP techniques were applied to clean the texts.
+The project consists of multiple files, with each file dedicated to performing different tasks.